 DOM and MDHS are continuing to confirm that the requested processes and policies in this Section are implemented in their respective agencies.
 Both agencies use the best available information to process cases where discrepancies may exist.
 Once new information becomes known to the agencies, eligibility redeterminations are made.
 If discrepancies exist at that point, the agencies provide the client with written notification of the discrepancy and the recipient has 10 days to respond to resolve the discrepancy or change.
-The agencies view the enhanced verification service as another data source and will use the data provided by it in future eligibility redeterminations.
-Until the combined DOM and MDHS enhanced verification service can be provisioned, DOM and MDHS have individually leveraged existing contracts to implement enhanced verifications like the services that will be provided in Section 3.
+The agencies view the enhanced verification service as an additional reliable data source and will use the data provided by it in future eligibility redeterminations.
+Until the combined DOM and MDHS enhanced verification service can be provisioned, DOM and MDHS have individually leveraged existing contracts to implement enhanced verifications like the services that will be provided in Section 3 of the Medicaid and Human Services Transparency and Fraud Prevention Act.
 Details on data verifications already being utilized can be found in Figure 1, within Section 4.3.
-The remaining items in this Section are dependent on the enhanced real-time eligibility verification service (Section 3) being completed.
-Updates to this Section will resume when Section 3 is completed.
+The remaining items in this Section are dependent on the enhanced real-time eligibility verification services Transparency and Fraud Prevention Act.
+Details on data verifications already being utilized can be found in Figure 1, within Section 4.3.
+The remaining items and this Section are dependent on the enhanced real-time eligibility verification services Transparency and Fraud Prevention Act is completed.
+Current progress can be found within Section 4.3 of this document.